cendrizzi/octoprint-mini-howto/README.md

 ```
 Go here for more detailed instructions: https://community.octoprint.org/t/wifi-setup-and-troubleshooting/184

-### Setup OctoPrint
-Now it's time to setup OctoPrint specific to you.
-This includes setting up better security, your mini printer, etc. First we start with the command line, then we will complete the setup using the OctoPrint web interface.

 #### Power up your OctoPrint server
 In order to setup OctoPrint it's time to power it up.